 In her lovely backyard in Canberra where she works out of her home studio Georgie tells me that her ceramics studio, Linburn Handmade, is about providing functional, domestic ware that is contemporary, earthy and honest.

 “My focus has always been that ceramics can be beautiful but it is also really useful.
 I like that clay is so everyday and functional.
 It’s practical, and what I want to give people is something that looks good and that they can use all the time,” she says.

-“I wouldn’t say my pots are heavy and hefty, but there is a strength there, without them being too fine, I always try to balance beauty and function,” she says.
+“I wouldn’t say my pots are heavy and hefty, but there is a strength there, without them being too fine, I always try to balance beauty and function.”

 Turning her ceramics practice into a business was an organic process.
 After moving to Canberra for work she took up a pottery class at the Watson Arts Centre.
-She was struck and developed a passion for pottery which soon saw her working with a production potter before embarking on her own business venture.
+She was struck and developed a passion for pottery which soon saw her working with a production potter before starting her own business.

 “I quite enjoy getting the detail right, the size and the form, which you need to do if you’re going to do production pottery,” she says, telling me that it becomes quite rhythmic over time.